 Trello was first launched in 2011 by Frog Creek Software.
 That adorable Husky that you see everywhere in their marketing is the co-founder’s dog, Taco.
 Looking for tools like Trello, Atlassian acquired Trello in 2017, which made a nice addition to their portfolio.

 One thing that makes project management tools like Trello stand out is that they are very easy to learn and adopt.
 That’s most likely the reason Atlassian, who owns Jira, went looking for the best Trello alternatives and ended up choosing this software.

 While Jira may be better than Trello at more detailed charts and multiple ways to view your data, a Trello alternative free or paid plan that’s much simpler to use will be what some companies are looking for rather than something too complicated.

 When comparing Trello and Trello competitors, you’ll notice right away the familiar Kanban board with workflow columns and task cards.
-The user workflow and commenting in the task cards is very similar to Asana, but where Trello is better than Asana is that it has a less complicated user interface.
+The user workflow and commenting on the task cards are very similar to Asana, but where Trello is better than Asana is that it has a less complicated user interface.

 Trello Project Overview Board